KelpME/TalkTuah/frontend/README.md

 ### Themes and Appearance

-TuivLLM uses a btop-style configuration system.
-See [THEMES.md](THEMES.md) for complete documentation.
+TuivLLM uses a btop-style configuration system with theme support.

 **Quick start:**